jespert/primordial/README.md

 |--------------------|--------|------|-------------------------------------------|
 | `slt.s %Z, %Y, %X` | f      | 0x10 | Set %Z to 1 if %Y < %X (signed), else 0   |
 | `slt.u %Z, %Y, %X` | f      | 0x11 | Set %Z to 1 if %Y < %X (unsigned), else 0 |

+## Extensibility

+Even if it is not a primary goal, the design is quite extensible.
+We do not foresee running out of the R format minor opcode space (4096 operations), so we will probably only ever need one of those.
+Across the other two formats, A and B, we can define up to (15 opcodes) * (16 functions) = 240 operations that support 16-bit immediates.